opt

 --freeze-links/--no-freeze-links

-Toggle link-hydrogen parent freezing (PDB inputs only).
-See extract for link-hydrogen details.
+Toggle cap-hydrogen parent freezing (PDB input or XYZ/GJF with --ref-pdb).
+See extract for cap-hydrogen details.

 True